Lydia Lopokova: Early life

 Lopokova was born in Saint Petersburg.
-Her father worked as the chief usher at the Alexandrinsky Theatre; her mother was descended from a Scottish engineer.
+Her father worked as the chief usher at the Alexandrinsky Theatre; her mother was of a Baltic-Scottish origin who spoke German.
 Four of the Lopukhov children became ballet dancers; one of them, Fyodor Lopukhov, was a chief choreographer for the Mariinsky Theatre from 1922 to 1935 and again from 1951 to 1956.

 Lydia trained at the Imperial Ballet School, where she almost immediately became a star pupil.
 As a child she danced before the Emperor and his family, in productions such as the Fairy Doll and The Nutcracker; she also witnessed the events of Bloody Sunday at first hand.
 As she grew older "she responded instinctively to the expressive choreography of Mikhail Fokine, his rebellion against the stiff academicism of the classical style, and her chance came when she was chosen to join the Ballets Russes... on their European tour in 1910....
 Diaghilev knocked a year off her age and promoted her as a child star."
 She stayed with the Ballets Russes only briefly, knowing that she had little future in Russia ("she was the wrong size and shape for the grand roles and there were already plenty of prima ballerinas in St. Petersburg").